ktorch/ktorch/docs/build.rst

 .. figure:: linux-cuda11.1.png
    :scale: 40 %
    :alt: libtorch.zip files for linux and CUDA 11.1

-   libtorch.zip files for linux, version 1.8.1 and CUDA 11.1

 Once the zip file is downloaded and unzipped, the next step is to download the ktorch source code.